Canon imagePROGRAF PRO-300 Printer Review

 4800 x 2400

 The Canon imagePROGRAF PRO-300 reproduces small details exceptionally well.
-Finer elements look clear, and while the use of halftones (dot effect) is visible zoomed in, it's significantly better and less distracting than what you would get on most all-purpose inkjet printers.
+Finer elements appear clear, and while the use of halftones (dot effect) is visible when zoomed in, it's significantly better and less distracting than what you would get from most all-purpose inkjet printers.

 10